-The Canadian Mathematical Society (CMS) has selected Martin Barlow as the recipient of the 2008 Jeffery-Williams Prize, Izabella Laba as the recipient of the 2008 Krieger-Nelson Prize, and Vinayak Vatsal as the winner of the 2007 Coxeter-James Prize.
+The Canadian Mathematical Society (CMS) has selected Yael Karshon as the recipient of the 2009 Krieger-Nelson Prize, Stephen Kudla as the recipient of the 2009 Jeffery-Williams Prize, and Ravi Vakil as the winner of the 2008 Coxeter-James Prize.

 The Jeffery-Williams Prize recognizes mathematicians who have made outstanding contributions to mathematical research.

-Dr. Barlow will present the 2008 Jeffery-Williams Prize Lecture at the CMS Summer Meeting in Montréal (June 2008).
+Dr. Kudla will present the 2009 Jeffery-Williams Prize Lecture at the CMS Summer Meeting in St. John's (June 2009).

 The Coxeter-James Prize recognizes young mathematicians who have made outstanding contributions to mathematical research.

-Dr. Vinayak Vatsal will present the 2007 Coxeter-James Prize Lecture at the CMS Winter Meeting hosted by the University of Western Ontario in December 2007.
+Dr. Ravi Vakil will present the 2008 Coxeter-James Prize Lecture at the CMS Winter Meeting hosted by Carleton University in December 2008.

 For more information, contact:

 Dr. Graham P. Wright

 Canadian Mathematical Society

 Tel: (613) 562-5702